 As the local tax-levying agency under State law, the City levies property taxes on all taxable property within the City's boundaries for the benefit of all overlapping local agencies, including SFUSD, SFCCD, the BAAQMD and BART.
 The total tax levy for all taxing entities to begin fiscal year 2019-20 was \$3.3 billion, not including supplemental, escape and special assessments that may be assessed during the year.
 Of total property tax revenues (including supplemental and escape property taxes), the City budgeted to receive \$2.0 billion in the General Fund and \$235.1 million in special revenue funds designated for children's programs, libraries and open space.
-SFUSD and SFCCD were estimated to receive \$401.1 million

-(before adjusting for the vehicle license fees ("VLF") backfill shift).
+SFUSD and SFCCD were estimated to receive approximately \$199.8 million and \$37.4 million, respectively, and the local ERAF was estimated to receive \$401.1 million (before adjusting for the vehicle license fees ("VLF") backfill shift).
 The Successor Agency was estimated to receive approximately \$171.3 million.
 The remaining portion will be allocated to various other governmental bodies, various special funds, and general obligation bond debt service funds, and other taxing entities.
 Taxes levied to pay debt service for general obligation bonds issued by the City, SFUSD, SFCCD and BART may only be applied for that purpose.
 The City's General Fund is allocated about 47.1% of total property tax revenue before adjusting for the VLF backfill shift and excess ERAF.

 General Fund property tax revenues in fiscal year 2019-20 were \$2.1 billion, representing a decrease of \$173.0 million (7.7%) over fiscal year 2018-19 actual revenue.
 The decrease is due to recognition of three years' excess ERAF revenue (fiscal years 2016-17, 2017-18, and 2018-19) in fiscal year 2018-19 compared to just one year in fiscal year 2019-20.
-The COVID-19 Emergency may negatively impact the availability of Excess ERAF contributions, as described in "Impact of the State of California Budget on Local Finances."
+The COVID-19 pandemic may negatively impact the availability of Excess ERAF contributions, as described in "Impact of the State of California Budget on Local Finances."
 Tables A-2 and A-4 set forth a history of budgeted and actual property tax revenues.